Dates: July 24-28, 2023

 - Control of depth of field, shutter speed, and aperture

-Sharon has an M.S. in Criminal Justice, is a IAI certified crime scene investigator.
-She has over 18 years experience in crime scene investigation and specializes in crime scene documentation, training, photography, bloodstain recognition and fingerprinting.
+Sharon has a Doctor of Education, a M.S. in Criminal Justice, and is a IAI certified crime scene investigator.
+She has over 18 year’s experience in crime scene investigation and specializes in crime scene documentation, training, photography, bloodstain recognition and fingerprinting.

 Registration is online – It’s fast, safe and convenient.
 To register with your Visa, MasterCard, or American Express, please visit our secure, online registration website.

 - If the course is not listed on the registration page, enrollment in the course is currently closed.

 - This course is held from 8:00 AM to 5:00 PM daily – make sure you plan travel time from your hotel accordingly!

 - Clothing: fieldwork clothes – closed toe shoes and long pants are required.